 The Hong Kong and Singapore schools are in central locations, so accommodation bookings are optional.

-When booking onto the Certificate in International Cash Management you will become a student member of the ACT for up to 12 months.
+When booking onto the Certificate in International Cash Management you will need to become a student member of the ACT.
+Your CertICM student membership is valid for the duration of your 18 month learning licence.

 - subscription to The Treasurer magazine